awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

        --notification-endpoint example@example.com
    ```

-1. Amazon SNS will send a confirmation message to your email address\.
-Click the **Confirm subscription** link in that message to complete the subscription process\.
+1. Amazon SNS sends a confirmation message to your email address\.
+Choose the **Confirm subscription** link in that message to complete the subscription process\.

 ## Step 4: Create and Test a Lambda Function<a name="Streams.Lambda.Tutorial.LambdaFunction"></a>

-In this step, you will create an AWS Lambda function \(*publishNewBark*\) to process stream records from *BarkTable*\.
+In this step, you create an AWS Lambda function \(`publishNewBark`\) to process stream records from `BarkTable`\.

-The *publishNewBark* function processes only the stream events that correspond to new items in BarkTable\.
+The `publishNewBark` function processes only the stream events that correspond to new items in `BarkTable`\.
 The function reads data from such an event, and then invokes Amazon SNS to publish it\.

-1. Create a file named `publishNewBark.js` with the following contents:\. \(Replace `region` and `accountID` with your AWS region and account ID\.\)
+1. Create a file named `publishNewBark.js` with the following contents\.
+Replace `region` and `accountID` with your AWS Region and account ID\.

    ```
    'use strict';